 This is what being your own story feels like, for all I know – taking what has happened to you and turning it into whatever you wanted it to be, but never was.
 It doesn’t work quite like it should, but it does feel terribly nice.
 I don’t have a clue about what it’s like not knowing this trick, but I can imagine it if I try really hard.
 Correct me if I’m wrong.

 Or a beautiful man keeps smiling at you like there’s no tomorrow.
 He has perfect teeth – square, white, even.
 He becomes your lover and soon you are making out in the corner booth of a bar.
 The light is dim and smoky, and he lets go of his secrets into your mouth, and you learn what his thoughts taste like and what he is afraid of, things you thought you had guessed before you first sat down and started writing, but surprise – you knew nothing then, which is why you couldn’t write.
 It is only when he gently bites your neck and you open your eyes and see him in the near-darkness and your heart falls out of you that you understand you had only just scratched the surface before him.
 He seems to walk through every door you’ve ever seen marked shut, and know everything you’ve never even known you needed.
-Steam rises from both your cups at once and you reach for your cigarettes, and even though your world doesn’t make sense anymore, or it’s only just beginning to make sense, when he says, ‘Look, baby, these tornadoes are for you’ you watch, because there is nothing better than finally meeting somebody who speaks your mind and beyond, especially when that somebody is you.
+Steam rises from both your cups at once and you reach for your cigarettes, and when he says, ‘Look, baby, these tornadoes are for you’ you watch, because there is nothing better than finally meeting somebody who speaks your mind and beyond, especially when that somebody is you.

-But you don’t know that, so you fall for the closest thing to your own reflection, because you’re wearing a smile and the sun in your eyes in this mirror.
-Those tornadoes are not for you, and you’ll know it when they pass you, one by one.
-The only ones you can play with without losing parts of yourself are your own.
-Every other kind is the destructive kind, the kind that will shatter your windows and blow away your roof if you get close to the eye.
+You’ll know it as they pass you, one by one, that the only kind you can play with without losing parts of yourself are your own.
+Every other kind is the destructive kind, the kind that will shatter your windows and blow away your roof.
 Create your own.
 Then recreate to your liking.
 Being your own story, that’s your only superpower.
-Use it wisely, or use it recklessly, but God damn it use the hell out of it.
+Use it wisely, or use it recklessly – but, God damn it, use the hell out of it.